 #2 The Invisible Factor Behind Intended Service Life

 This may come as a surprise, but oftentimes the biggest threat to preserving the lifespan of your gear is one that goes unseen.
-Bulletproof vests and body armor are made from ballistic fibers that can degrade over time as compounds within the unit naturally break down.
-This can be likened to a bungee cord.
-Before each jump, it’s critical to check the strength of the cord and the same precautionary measures should be applied to your vest.
+Bulletproof vests and body armor are made from ballistic fibers that degrade over time.
+Compounds within the unit naturally break down.
+So it’s important to take precautionary measures by checking your vest.

-Although rain, humidity and freezing temperatures can also play a role in wearing down your gear, you’ll likely be unaffected if the water-resistant material remains intact and is properly cared for after.
+Rain, humidity and freezing temperatures can also play a role in wearing down your gear.
+You’ll likely be unaffected if the water-resistant material remains intact and is properly cared for.
 Prolonged exposure to the elements under compromised conditions can mean the replacement clock is ticking down faster.
 Luckily, we’ve got some ideas on the best types of body armor to buy.

-Checking over your gear regularly can seem like a simple solution, but it’s really the ultimate way to ensure you’re prepared and protected.
+Regularly checking your gear is the ultimate way to ensure you’re prepared and protected.
 Potential weaknesses may show up as creases, snags, rips or burns … and if you see them early, you can do something about them.

 #3 Internal Damage and Prevention

 Although your body armor may look like it’s in great shape on the outside, it’s just as important that you ensure the inside maintains full integrity.
-Ballistic vests are designed to distribute the force of a traumatic incident throughout the whole vest using dense, layered materials and tightly-woven, twisted fibers.
+Ballistic vests are designed to distribute the force of the round throughout the whole vest using dense, layered materials and tightly woven, twisted fibers.
 Each layer acts as a stopping force, causing penetrating objects to slow down and deform upon impact until the threat has stopped.
 It’s almost like throwing a lump of clay down on a table.
 The clay spreads out like a mushroom until the energy of the projectile has been reduced or absorbed.